 Choose A Dress

 Weight fluctuation is normal after 50, but a few pounds can quickly throw off the way tops and bottoms work together.
-Opt for one-piece dresses — a shift, sheath or fit-and-flare style — that glide over curves and
+Opt for one-piece dresses — a shift, sheath or fit-and-flare style — that glide over curves and balance proportions.

 PHOTO BY: Neilson Barnard/Getty Images